The World Watches

 “Generally patriotic, bald, white, generic, bland, corrupt, religious, racist, cult.”
 These are all words past AWS exchange student Miriam Shipley from New Zealand used to describe Americans.

 University student Alice Nixon agreed with this sentiment, saying most ‘kiwis’ view Americans in a negative light.
 Nixon attributed this outlook to President Trump and the way his administration has handled various topics of concern throughout his presidency. “[New Zealand gets] a lot of media coverage about racism, shootings, and unaffordable health care in the USA which builds up a negative outlook on the country,” she said.
+“I think Trump is unqualified to lead any country, especially one as influential as the United States.””

 Following the Christchurch mosque shootings in March 2019, New Zealand almost immediately banned semi-automatic weapons – something the U.S. has failed to regulate, despite countless mass shootings in recent years.
 Gun control was mentioned by Shipley as well, who said it was one of the issues that makes New Zealanders more hostile towards Americans.